-It is recommended to take soil samples directly after final harvest prior to any cultivation.
-Tillage accelerates the organic breakdown of the material and increases mineralisation so you get a flush of nitrogen.
+It is recommended to take soil samples directly after harvest prior to any cultivation.
+Tillage accelerates organic breakdown the of material and increases mineralisation so you get a flush of nitrogen.
 This can lead to an artificial representation of what is available in your soil and also reduces the risk of picking up any old fertiliser bands.
 Sampling as early as is practicable also allows time for planning and accurate application of ameliorants.